JennEYoon/datasciY/README.md

 .
 #### History

+ * Working on personal projects to post on datasciY.com during February to May 2020
  * Github Repo created on July 2019
  * Website hosted on AWS during 2018 and 2019
  * Domain purchased on Sept 2017